compulim/iter-fest/README.md

 ### How about functions outside of `Array.prototype`?

-Maybe.
+Possibly.
 Please submit an issue and discuss with us.

 ### Does this work on generator?